Saikrishna-3101/Ticketing-System-java-/README.md

 ### Port Configuration
 - Backend: `8081` (configurable in `application.properties`)
 - Frontend: `3000` (configurable in `package.json`)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License.

-## 📞 Support

-For support and questions, please open an issue in the repository.